Google Analytics

 Getting Access

-If you would like access to your Google Analytics data and don’t already have permissions, have your site owner email webservices@uoregon.edu and send the website you should be granted analytics access to and the Google account you would like to add to the analytics account.
+If you would like access to your Google Analytics data and don’t already have permissions, have your site owner submit a request for support and specify which website you should be granted analytics access to, as well as the Google account you would like to add to the analytics account.
 If your uoregon.edu email is not a Google account, make a Google account using your uoregon.edu email address.

 Logging In

-Once you have permissions for your Google Analytics account, you can log in at analytics.google.com and/or download the apps from Google Play (Android) or the App Store (iOS) to view either your Universal Analytics or your G4 Analytics data.
-If we manage your analytics accounts, both your Universal Analytics and G4 accounts should have your site's name for the account.
-The G4 analytics will have - G4 at the end to allow you to differentiate between the two types of accounts.
+Once you have permissions for your Google Analytics account, you can log in at analytics.google.com and/or download the apps from Google Play (Android) or the App Store (iOS) to view your analytics data.
+If we manage your analytics accounts, both older Universal Analytics and newer GA4 accounts should have your site's name for the account.
+The GA4 analytics will have - GA4 at the end to allow you to differentiate between the two types of accounts.

 Using Google Analytics